CodeStory/fluent-http/README.md

 routes.get("/hello/:whom", (context, whom) -> ModelAndView.of("greeting", "name", whom));
 ```

-## Return types
+## Content-type right out of the box

-A route can return any Object, the server will try to guess what to do with it:
+A route can return any `Object`, the server will try to guess what to do with it:

  - `java.lang.String` is interpreted as inline html with content type `text/html;charset=UTF-8`.
  - `byte[]` is interpreted as `application/octet-stream`.